OWASP/owasp-mastg/Document/Foreword.md

 Or maybe that's going to far.
 But at least, they produced a proof-of-concept for an unusual security book.
 The Mobile Security Testing Guide (MSTG) is an open, agile, crowd-sourced effort, made of the contributions of dozens of authors and reviewers from all over the world.

 Because this isn't a normal security book, the introduction doesn't list impressive facts and data proving importance of mobile devices in this day and age.
-It also doesn't explain how mobile application security is broken, and why a book like this was sorely needed, and the authors don't thank their wifes and friends without whom the book wouldn't have been possible.
+It also doesn't explain how mobile application security is broken, and why a book like this was sorely needed, and the authors don't thank their beloved ones without whom the book wouldn't have been possible.

 We do have a message to our readers however!
 The first rule of the OWASP Mobile Security Testing Guide is: Don't just follow the OWASP Mobile Security Testing Guide.
 True excellence at mobile application security requires a deep understanding of mobile operating systems, coding, network security, cryptography, and a whole lot of other things, many of which we can only touch on briefly in this book.
 Don't stop at security testing.
 Write your own apps, compile your own kernels, dissect mobile malware, learn how things tick.
 And as you keep learning new things, consider contributing to the MSTG yourself!
 Or, as they say: "Do a pull request".